Getting Started

 source <env_name>/bin/activate

-3. Install the dependencies in the virtual environment with one of the following commands:
+3. Install debsbom and its dependencies in the virtual environment with one of the following commands:

 debsbom -h

-Optional: To significantly speedup the parsing of dep822 data, it is recommended to install the non-pip package python3-apt (e.g., apt install python3-apt on Debian-based systems)
+Optional: To significantly speed up the parsing of deb822 data, it is recommended to install the system package python3-apt (e.g., apt install python3-apt on Debian-based systems)

 Container Image